-There are no treatments that can cure WM, although in most cases the disease is indolent (slow growing) and can be effectively managed with appropriate therapies.
+There are no treatments that can cure WM at this time, although in most cases the disease is indolent (slow progressing) and can be effectively managed with appropriate therapies.

 Overview of Treatments

-There are many different treatment options available for WM patients, and they are increasing as researchers discover more about the biology and genetics of the disease.
+There are many different treatment options available for WM patients, and their numbers are increasing as researchers discover more about the biology and genetics of the disease.

 Treatment may consist of just one drug (single-agent therapy), or two or more drugs (combination therapy).
 Most studies seem to indicate that combination therapies are more effective, resulting in better and/or longer-lasting responses.